 Choosing the Correct Side

-How to Change the Side Your Horse’s Mane Lies on
+How to Change the Side Your Horse’s Mane Lies On

+Comb out the mane so it is neat, tangle-free, and all laying on one side of the horse's neck.
 A grooming spray can help work out any tangles and prevent breakage which can make a mane look frizzy.
 Once the mane is smooth, dampen it slightly (a sponge or spray bottle works well).
 Divide the mane into sections about 1 to 2 inches wide all the way up the neck.

 Braid each section and secure with a strong thread or elastic.

-(You might want to pick up a package of small braiding elastics at your local tack shop.)
+You might want to pick up a package of small braiding elastics at your local tack shop.
 Don't braid the tuft of mane at the withers.
 It doesn't matter if the braids look nice.
-They don’t even need to be particularly even in width or length.
-You just need them to hold all of the mane on the side you choose.
+They don’t even need to be particularly even in width or length; you just need them to hold all of the mane on the side you choose.
 The weight of the braids over a short time will encourage the mane to lay on one side.

 This is the only time you will want to leave braids in your horse's mane.
 Don’t leave the braids in and not take them out occasionally for grooming, or leave your horse out with show braids after the show is over.
 If braids are left in for a long time the hair will break and tangle, leaving your horse with a frizzy uneven mane.
 This won’t look nice and will make extra work for you, untangling the snarls.